exakat/exakat-docker/docs/description/Structures/CouldUseShortAssignation.md

-Could Use Short Assignation
-Use short assignement operator, to speed up code, and keep syntax clear.
+Use short assignment operator, to speed up code, and keep syntax clear.

 Some operators, like * or +, have a compact and fast 'do-and-assign' version.
 They looks like a compacted version for = and the operator.
 This syntax is good for readability, and saves some memory in the process.